Special Events Policy Information

 Special Event Application

 Please complete all information; do not leave any spaces blank.
 Write N/A in spaces that do not pertain to your event.
 Incomplete applications will not be processed.
+The Special Event Permit Application form is a fillable PDF document which you must save to your own computer, fill out and the upload to the Customer Portal.
+All uploaded applications and required documents must be in a PDR format.

 Please call or email Andrew Fairbanks at 520-955-7712 for questions.